pluginsGLPI/doc/source/approbalbymail/index.rst

 .. figure:: images/Approval_mail-2.png
    :alt:

-An email will be received with the option of **validating** or **refusing** the request.
+An email will be received with the option of **Validating** or **Refusing** the request.
 This contains 3 links (if no changes have been made to the model).

--  the ticket reminder,
+-  The ticket reminder
--  the acceptance link,
+-  The acceptance link
--  the refusal link
+-  The refusal link

 .. figure:: images/Approval_mail-3.png
    :alt: